npwoods/bletchmame/README.md

 ## Version History

 - 2.7 (TBD)
-	- Updated to Qt 6.0
+	- Updated to Qt 6.1
+		- On Windows, Qt is now built statically and optimized for size
 	- Supporting -attach_window on SDLMAME 0.232 and higher
 	- Omitting -attach_window when MAME identified as lacking support
 	- Various changes for running under Linux [Davide Cavalca]